martienssenlab/maize-code/README.md

 - It should work for both Single-end or Paired-end data
 - It works perfectly with 2 replicates for every type of data (including two different inputs for ChIP).
 Adapting the scripts to allow for more variation in the number of replicates is under development (having only one ChIP input replicate works, as well as multiple RNAseq replicates).
 - The whole pipeline creates a lot of report files and probably files that are not necessary to keep but for now I keep them like this for potential troubleshooting.
 - For now I’ve used the `MaizeCode.sh` script from scratch for all samples of one inbred line at a time (all ChIPs and RNAseq from 5 tissues).
 It runs in ~19h (but it depends on the size of the files and how busy the cluster is...).
-Once that the mapping and single-sample analysis have been done, reusing these samples in a different analysis is much quicker though (~2h), the limitations are for mapping ChIPseq samples and calling ChIPseq peaks (since it does it for each biological replicate, the merge file and both pseudo-replicates and cannot be multi-threaded).
+Once that the mapping and single-sample analysis have been done, reusing these samples in a different analysis is much quicker though (~2h), the limitations are for mapping ChIPseq samples and calling ChIPseq peaks (since it does it for each biological replicate, the merged file and both pseudo-replicates and cannot be multi-threaded).
 That is probably the first step that could be optimized for faster runs.
 - Always process the Input samples with their corresponding ChIP in the `MaizeCode.sh` script.
 - The analysis will have to be adapted to the desired output, but running the default complete pipeline should give a first look at the data and generate all the files required for further analysis.
 - These are still preliminary version of the scripts!